TheLeoP/join-desktop/README.md

 - Send custom commands
 - EventGhost or Node-RED integration
 - Menu with notifications from other devices
-- HTTP server available in Local Network to be able to communicate with this Join app within a Local Network.
 - Other features not present in all of the non-Android Join applications (exposing PC file system remotely, sending status updates, sending notifications to other devices, etc)

 ## Special thanks